cloudogu/gitops-playground/README.md

 * example-apps – example GitOps repository for a developer / application team
 * cluster-resources – example GitOps repository for a cluster admin or infra / platform team

-Argo CD’s own management and configuration, which previously lived in a dedicated argocd repository, is now part of the cluster-resources repo under apps/argocd:
+Argo CD’s own management and configuration, which previously lived in a dedicated `argocd` repository, is now part of the `cluster-resources` repo under `apps/argocd`:

 ![example of argocd repo structure](docs/argocd.png)